 The 8 must-see Japanese movies

 It is of course quite a challenge to attempt to establish a short list of the best Japanese movies.
-However, in order to develop this topic which is not often enough brought up on Kanpai to our liking, here is a list of 8 must-see Japanese movies.
-They may be cult movies on account of their exceptional technical features, their outstanding scenarios, their box-office record or their influence at home or abroad.
-Of course this list has a personal bias and is not intended as definite.
+However, in order to develop this topic we would like to bring up on Kanpai more often, we have thought of the following list of 8 must-see Japanese movies.
+They may be cult movies on account of their exceptional technical features, their outstanding scenarios, their box-office record, or their influence at home or abroad.
+This list is of course totally subjective and is not intended as definite.
 The movies below are listed in alphabetical order.

 7 Samurai (Akira Kurosawa – 1954)

 Seven Samurai is often considered as Kurosawa’s finest achievement.
 It is indeed famous both for having been instrumental to the evolution of Japanese cinema, and for inspiring numerous later productions.
 Sixty years later, it is still held as an example, both for its handling of its romantic story line and for the accuracy with which battle scenes are shot.
 No wonder it is regularly awarded the title of best Samurai film of all time.

 Among the many creations of prolific movie director Takashi Miike, Audition stands distinctively apart especially on account of its final scene, noted for its extreme and all-encompassing violence.
 Considered as one of the best horror dramas of all times, it expertly draws the strings of an oppressive plot that unfolds behind closed doors, featuring almost unbearable torture scenes.
 In its own genre, Audition is definitely a benchmark movie.